catppuccin/mixplorer/README.md

 1. Clone this repository locally
 2. Make sure you have catppuccin python library installed, you can install it with `pip install catppuccin`
 3. run `build.py` in python to generate all accents and zip it
-4. the files will now be in `output` folder, open `mixplorer-catppuccin-<flavor>.zip`, click on accent you want to choose and click import
+4. the files will now be in `output` folder, open `mixplorer-catppuccin-<flavor>.zip` in mixplorer, click on accent you want to choose and click import

 ## 💝 Thanks to